 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities (ASC 825-10).
 ASU 2016-01 requires that most equity investments (except those accounted for under the equity method for accounting or those that result in consolidation of the investee) be measured at fair value, with subsequent changes in fair value recognized in net income (loss).
 The new guidance also impacts financial liabilities under the fair value option and the presentation and disclosure requirements for financial instruments.
-The new guidance should be applied by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
-ASU 2016-01 will become effective for the Company in fiscal year 2019, with early adoption permitted with certain stipulations.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements and disclosures.
+The new guidance was required to be applied by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
+In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (ASC 825-10), which clarified certain aspects of the guidance issued in ASU 2016-01.
+ASU 2016-01 became effective for the Company in fiscal year 2019.
+The Company adopted the guidance in ASU 2016-01 beginning in the first quarter of fiscal year 2019 on a modified retrospective basis and adopted the guidance in ASU 2018-03 beginning in the second quarter of fiscal year 2019.
+The guidance in both ASU 2016-01 and ASU 2018-03 did not have a material impact on the Company's consolidated financial statements and disclosures.

 In February 2016, the FASB issued ASU 2016-02, Leases (ASC 842).
 ASU 2016-02 requires lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets and eliminates certain real estate-specific provisions.
-In January 2018 the FASB issued ASU 2018-01, Leases (ASC 842).
+In January 2018, the FASB issued ASU 2018-01, Leases (ASC 842).
 ASU 2018-01 permits an entity to elect an optional transition practical expedient to not evaluate land easements that exist or expired before the entity's adoption of ASC 842 and that were not previously accounted for as leases under ASC 840.
+In July 2018, the FASB issued ASU 2018-10, Codification Improvements to ASC 842, Leases, which was issued to provide more detailed guidance and additional clarification for implementing ASU 2016-02.
+In July 2018, the FASB issued ASU 2018-11, Leases (ASC 842): Targeted Improvements, which provides an additional (and optional) transition method whereby the new lease standard is applied at the adoption date and recognized as an adjustment to retained earnings.
+In December 2018, the FASB issued ASU 2018-20, Leases (ASC 842): Narrow-Scope Improvements for Lessors, and in March 2019, the FASB issued ASU 2016-02.
 The new guidance will become effective for the Company beginning in the first quarter of fiscal year 2020, with early adoption permitted.
-ASU 2016-02 will be adopted on a modified retrospective transition basis for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements and disclosures.
+The Company expects to adopt the new guidance using the optional transition method.
+Therefore, it is expected that periods prior to the effective date of adoption will continue to be reported under the current authoritative guidance for leases (ASC 840).
+Upon adoption, the Company expects a material impact to its consolidated balance sheet due to the recognition of lease liabilities and right-of-use assets.
+The Company does not expect the new guidance to have a material impact on its consolidated statement of operations and comprehensive income (loss) or statement of cash flows.